 Heuristics (general rules and guesses), behavioral analysis, and AI are the most likely methods to produce false alarms.
 However, they’re also the best ways to detect novel malware.
 So, you should not assume that every IDP.ALEXA.51 detection is false.
 It likely indicated real malware and it should be investigated.

 How to remove IDP.ALEXA.51

 When IDP.ALEXA.51 or another threat is detected, it should be moved to Quarantine or deleted by your antivirus software, depending on your settings.

 You can find the details of the detection in the antivirus warning.
 When the IDP.ALEXA.51 warning appears, you should be able to view the details of the detection.
-This will show you the file path to the malware – you can see what program was detected.
-Then you can remove the threat yourself.
-You can also try another antivirus tool.
+This will show you the file path to the malware and you can see what program was detected.
+Then you can remove the threat.

 After this, you may want to reset your passwords so that, if they were compromised by IDP.ALEXA.51, they cannot be used by malicious actors.